 Este informe contiene información muy importante sobre su aqua potable.
 Tradúzcalo ó hable con alguien que lo entienda bien.

 This report contains important information about your drinking water.
 Translate it, or speak with someone who understands it.

-If you have any questions concerning this report or your Water Authority, please contact us by phone at 215-257-3654, via email at info@perkasieauthority.org or by attending one of our regularly scheduled meetings held on the third Tuesday of each month with intermittent Monday meetings at the Authority office located at 150 Ridge Road, Sellersville, PA at 6:30p.m.
+If you have any questions concerning this report or your Water Authority, please contact us by phone at 215-257-3654, via email at info@perkasieauthority.org or by attending one of our regularly scheduled meetings held on the second Monday of each month at the Authority office located at 150 Ridge Road, Sellersville, PA at 6:30p.m.
 A full list of meeting dates can be found on the Authority website.